Track Your Home's Energy Usage with Home Assistant

 round: 2

-For solar production, pick the cumulative kWh sensor from your inverter integration.
-Fronius, SolarEdge, and Enphase all expose this directly.
-If you also send power back to the grid, set the Grid Return field to your feed-in kWh sensor.
+For solar production, pick the kWh sensor from your inverter integration.
+Fronius, SolarEdge, and Enphase all expose it directly.
+If you send power back to the grid, set the Grid Return field to your feed-in kWh sensor.
 That switches on net metering.
-Home Assistant then shows how much solar you made, how much you used yourself, and how much you sent out for credit.
+The dashboard then shows solar made, used, and sold for credit.

-Battery storage needs two sensors: one for energy charged into the battery, and one for energy drawn out of it.
-They stay split because charging is not 100% efficient.
-The dashboard tracks round-trip efficiency through the gap between the two.
+Battery storage needs two sensors: one for energy charged in, one for energy drawn out.
+They stay split because charging isn’t 100% efficient.
+The dashboard tracks round-trip efficiency from the gap between the two.

 Device-level tracking handles up to ten appliances.
 Add your smart plug sensors here: the washing machine, the chest freezer, the gaming PC.
-Each one shows up by name in the device breakdown view.
-You get daily, weekly, and monthly kWh totals and costs right next to it.
+Each shows up by name in the device breakdown, with daily, weekly, and monthly kWh totals and costs.

 Identifying Energy Hogs with Statistics

-Once the dashboard fills up, the real analysis starts.
-The device breakdown panel is the most useful view straight away.
-It ranks your tracked devices by energy use over any time window you pick.
-If your server is eating more kWh per month than your fridge, that jumps out right away.
+Once the dashboard fills up, the analysis starts.
+The device breakdown panel is the most useful view.
+It ranks your tracked devices by energy use over any time window.
+If your server eats more kWh per month than your fridge, that jumps right out.

-The “Power Flow” card (a Lovelace dashboard card) shows live energy flow as an animated diagram.
-Solar panels feed the home and battery.
-The grid covers any shortfall.
+The “Power Flow” card shows live energy flow as an animated diagram.
+Solar feeds the home and battery.
+The grid covers any gap.
 Heavy-draw devices show up as labeled branches.
-It is the single best way to share the state of your home’s energy system with the rest of the family.
-A wall-mounted DIY smart mirror with Home Assistant integration makes a great permanent home for this card.
-The energy state stays visible without anyone reaching for a phone.
+It’s the best way to share your home’s energy state with the family.
+A wall-mounted DIY smart mirror with Home Assistant integration makes a great home for it, seen without anyone reaching for a phone.

-For deeper analysis, the Statistics developer tool (under Developer Tools → Statistics) lets you export sensor history to CSV.
-Drop that into a spreadsheet, and you can ask things like “what share of my use happens between 4 PM and 9 PM.”
-That kind of insight pushes people to shift habits.
+The Statistics developer tool (under Developer Tools → Statistics) exports sensor history to CSV.
+Drop it into a spreadsheet.
+Then ask things like “what share of my use falls between 4 PM and 9 PM.”
+That kind of answer pushes people to shift habits.

 Standby power is worth a special look.
-A handy template sensor takes the wattage of devices you know are on purpose, and subtracts it from the whole-home total:
+A template sensor takes the wattage of devices you know are on, and subtracts it from the whole-home total:

 # configuration.yaml